mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 If you use the dynamic binary version of FreeType, copy the `RmlUi/Dependencies/freetype/win64/freetype.dll`{:.path} file into a place where the RmlUi applications can see it, such as  `RmlUi/Build`{:.path}.
 By default, this will be the working directory when starting applications from Visual Studio.

 Open up the generated Visual Studio solution file.
-Now there should be several samples available in addition to the RmlCore, RmlControls, and RmlDebugger projects.
+Now there should be several samples available in addition to the RmlCore and RmlDebugger projects.
 If you set the CMake option to build the samples, you can now right click on `invaders`, and click `Set as StartUp Project`.
 Finally, press `F5` to start building and open the invaders demo when done.
 Enjoy!

 ### Building on macOS and Linux